atshayk/Sign-Lang-Buddy/README.md

 # Sign Lang Buddy

-A program that translates sign language gestures to text using AI
+A program that translates sign language gestures to text using the dedicated AI model and user's webcam

 Developed in collaboration with @JoNanners and Shravya (not on GitHub)